mahowald/mahowald.github.io/_posts/2021-12-24-deep-learning-3.md

 ---
 layout: post
-title: "Everything I know about Deep Learning: Part III"
+title: "Everything I know about Deep Learning (III)"
 tagline: "The thrilling conclusion that has everyone asking, what's your PhD in again?"
 tags: [nonsense]
 author: Matthew Mahowald